Creamy Lemon Tahini Sauce | Quick And Easy

 • Stir in the garlic and salt mix then add the remaining lemon juice and water and mix well to combine everything.

 • Drizzle straight over a meal or if you’d like to thicken it slightly, pop it in the fridge overnight.
+This will store well in the fridge several weeks.

 Notes